menu

 The trailhead for hiking to Jeep Arch is located on Potash Road outside of Moab.
 To get there, take Highway 191 to Potash Road (UT-279) and follow it 10 miles to a parking area on your right.
 The Jeep Arch trailhead is just beyond the trailhead for the more popular Corona Arch.

-There are first come, first served campsites available if you’re looking for nearby camping, but be aware that sites fill quickly during most of the year!
+There are first come, first served campsites available near the trailhead if you’re looking for nearby camping.
+Be aware, that sites fill quickly during most of the year!
 For your best chances of snagging a spot

-The trail begins by making your way from the parking lot to a portal-like tunnel that crosses beneath train tracks.
+The hike to Jeep Arch begins by making your way from the parking lot to a portal-like tunnel (aka a large culvert) that crosses beneath train tracks.
+Unlike the arch hikes in Arches National Park, Jeep Arch is one of the best dog-friendly hikes in Moab.
 At the beginning of the hike is a sign asking hikers to keep dogs on-leash because the hike goes through bighorn sheep breeding habitat.
 There are plenty of other trails in Moab where off-leash hiking is permitted, so please be respectful of the restrictions here!

 Black dog hiking in Moab, Utah.